sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-i18n-localization/cp-mobile-dev-kit-i18n-localization.md

     <!-- border -->![MDK](img-2.6.png)

+    >Data Collections step retrieves the entity sets information for the selected destination.

 9. After clicking **Finish**, the wizard will generate your MDK Application based on your selections.
 You should now see the `MDK_i18n_l10n` project in the project explorer.